biophilross/fabsim/README.md

 ###### Additional Functionality

 This file also has a display_results() method at the end of the file but it is not currently set to automatically run.
 Instead each simulation produces a plot.
 In addition data is actually being written to a file in JSON format each time a simulation is run.
 This can be found in the run() method.

+#### prototype_main.py

+Still being updated but will eventually contain the functionality of all previous prototype version combined...